samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 - Taking my time during the hike with plenty of picture breaks.
 - Enjoying extended breaks at the summit (several hours during the core of the summer).
 - Finishing early (~5pm) to enjoy a beer and a cold dip with the rest of the team, and have enough time to eat and go to bed early to be ready for the next hike.
 - Having extra room for when things don't go exactly according to plan.
+If you're looking for days that go according to plan, I'm not your guy.

 As a result, I simply start the hike early-enough to be able to achieve all that.